ArjanCodes/examples/hypothesis_testing/README.md

 ## What is property-based testing?

-A unit test, generally defines a fixture (a predefined, specific input value), runs a test using that fixture and then checks that the outcome is as expected.
+A unit test, generally defines a fixture (a predefined, specific set of input values), executes code using that fixture and then assert that the result is as expected.
+This is also called Arrange-Act-Assert in Test-driven development.
+You can also follow Given-When-Then, which comes from behavior-driven development.
+The main difference is that Arrange-Act-Assert describes what the test code is doing, whereas Given-When-Then describes it more in the way of what a user might do.
+There's a bit more nuance to it, but I won't go into that today.

-Property-based testing checks that a function, program or any system abides by a property.
+As opposed to unit tests, a property test checks that a function, program or any system abides by a property.
 Most of the time, property tests don't need to know that much about the specific inputs or outputs of a system, they just check specific characteristics.

-Although property-based tests also rely on example data like unit tests, they're different because they test a property of the system by automatically generating example input data.
+Although property-based tests also rely on example data like unit tests, they're different because they test a property of the system by automatically generating example input data instead of using fixed data.

 Property-based testing is quite well-known in functional programming.
 It was introduced by the QuickCheck framework in Haskell.
 You can use this testing approach on all levels of example-based testing: from unit tests to end-to-end tests.